muppet99/BF3-Mods-Votemap/README.md

 Build on the work of n4gi0s (https://gitlab.com/n4gi0s/vu-mapvote) which was greatly appreciated.
-Rebuilkd it to work with
+Rebuild it to work with new WebUI system that replaces the old Chromium based system.

 Still working out some kinks, but it seems to be working at this time.